|Academic Reception||Discipline||New Students|

 The parent/guardian complete the form that:

 In order to attend school, students must be free from head lice and nits (eggs).
 If a student is identified as having head lice and/or nits, the parent or guardian will be contacted to pick up the student.
-The student will not be allowed to return to school until: a) the parent or guardian submits a written statement from a health professional which states that the student is free from head lice and/or nits and b) the District's nurse or health professional designee verifies that the student is free of lice and/or nits.
+The student will not be allowed to return to school until: a) the parent or guardian submits a written statement from a health professional which states that the student is free from head lice and/or nits and b) and our health professional designee verifies that the student is free of lice and/or nits.

 The District's student immunizations must follow Oklahoma State Law.
 Students must be in compliance to participate in extra curricular activities.